knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 ## Let's go Symfony 4!

 Hey, we're done!
-Upgrading to the Flex structure *is* work, but I hope you're as happy about the result as I am!
+Upgrading to the Flex structure *is* work, but I hope you're as happy as I am about the result!
 To go further with Flex and Symfony 4, check out our [Symfony Track](https://knpuniversity.com/tracks/symfony): we're going to *start* a project with Flex and *really* do things right.